dalesgit/wiki-vim/cup-journal.md

 The cup and its boundaries, its disciplines, are what makes it possible to hold the substance intended for it.

 This morning I had thought that perhaps my **boundary** needed to be to write and reflect in the quiet of the time just before I got to bed.
 Tonight I'm trying that.
 Perhaps so.

+The circularity of the cup.
+The cylindrical shape.
+How does that fit my life?
+"Close your eyes and imagine your spiritual boundaries." the text prompts.